ucsb-cs156/f25/lab/jpa03.md

 Note that when we run our application on Dokku, we typically do *not* use H2, but a different database called Postgres, so we don't use the H2-Console there; it's typically only for when we are running on localhost.
 We will, however, sometimes enable swagger access when running on dokku.
 We'll discuss this more at a later step in the lab.

 ## Step 4: Configure your app to run on Dokku

+Once all of this is true:
+* configured so that it can be run on `localhost` with `mvn spring-boot:run`
+* when running on localhost, you can login with your UCSB Google Credentials
+* the repo shows a green check, and not a red X on the main Github page (i.e. the Github Actions are running successfully)
+* the Github pages site comes up, and your main repo page is configured with a link to it, as shown below

+Then you ae ready to try to get your app up and running on Dokku.

 The steps to get your app up and running on Dokku are documented here: